HenestrosaDev/ios-interview-questions/README.md

 	1. **Value semantics = Predictable behavior**: Structs are value types, which means that when a view is updated, a new copy is made.
 SwiftUI can then compare the old and new versions to determine what actually changed, which makes the rendering system more predictable and less error-prone than using reference type like classes.
 	2. **Lightweight and fast**: Since structs don't require heap allocation or reference counting, they can be copied and discarded cheaply.
 This allows SwiftUI to optimize view diffing and updates.
-	3. **Declarative = Immutable UI snapshots**: SwiftUI is declarative, meaning you describe what the UI should look like at any given time.
+	3. **Declarative = Immutable UI snapshots**: SwiftUI is declarative, meaning we describe what the UI should look like at any given time.
 Structs are perfect for this, as each view is a static snapshot of the UI state.
 If state changes, SwiftUI simply recomputes the view body from scratch using new structs.
 	4. **Simple and clean code**: Structs make view code easier to read, safer to reason about and more aligned with Swift's focus on clarity and safety.
 	</details>